Leading Interior Designer Offers Course In Manifesting Abundance

 Nancy Swanton Inspires Personal Growth Through Home Decorating

-BEND, OREGON, USA, July 23, 2024 /EINPresswire.com/ -- Renowned Los Angeles interior designer Nancy Swanton, founder of Abundant Home Design and Bend resident, is transforming lives with a groundbreaking new program that blends the power of the Law of Attraction with the science of interior design.
+BEND, OREGON, UNITED STATES, July 23, 2024 /EINPresswire.com/ -- Renowned Los Angeles interior designer Nancy Swanton, founder of Abundant Home Design and Bend resident, is transforming lives with a groundbreaking new program that blends the power of the Law of Attraction with the science of interior design.

 Launched earlier this year, Swanton’s digital Guide to Living in Abundance course reveals the hidden connection between home decorating, layout, and design and one’s ability to manifest the life of their dreams.
 “Your environment could be working against you, blocking all of your desires from reaching you,” explains Swanton, CEO of Abundant Home Design.